DJDevon3/My_Circuit_Python_Projects/Circuit Python Tips & Tricks/README.md

 Connection Error: No network with that ssid
 Retrying in 10 seconds
 Connected to WiFi...
-Timestamp: 09/07/2022 03:25:02
+Timestamp: 09/07/2022 03:52:14
 ```
 Built-in error correction fails gracefully if no SSID (WiFi goes down) or time server cannot be contacted.
+Configurable sleep_time constant so you can easily change the duration of retry attempts.
+Use longer attempts for IO weather updates for example and shorter updates for retrying WiFi connection.

 ### Common Secrets.py Config
 for AdafruitIO, OpenWeatherMaps, and Time